Japanese Journal of Child and Adolescent Psychiatry

 This Journal is indexed by CURRENT CONTENTS.
 BEHAVIORAL, SOCIAL AND MANAGEMENT SCIENCES.

 1 .
-This publication is an English language supplement of the Japanese Journal of Child and Adolescent Psychiatry published annually by the Japanese Society for Child and Adolescent Psychiatry.
 The Journal publishes unpublished original articles, case reports, reviews, research data, clinical experiences, and opinions as reference in the fields of child and adolescent psychiatry and allied disciplines.

 2 .
 Contributions are restricted to members of the Japanese Society for Child and Adolescent Psychiatry as a rule.
 However, the Board of Directors and the Editorial Board may request contributions from non-members.